jaredjburgess/Readmore.js/README.md

 * `embedCSS: true` insert required CSS dynamically, set this to `false` if you include the necessary CSS in a stylesheet
 * `blockCSS: 'display: block; width: 100%;'` sets the styling of the blocks, ignored if `embedCSS` is `false`
 * `startOpen: false` do not immediately truncate, start in the fully opened position
+* `disableAfterPress: false` do not prevent rapid link activation, adds a 150ms delay after pressing the moreLink/lessLink before it can be triggered again
 * `beforeToggle: function() {}` called after a more or less link is clicked, but *before* the block is collapsed or expanded
 * `afterToggle: function() {}` called *after* the block is collapsed or expanded